miguelriemoliveira/RustBot/README.md

 Note that in order for this node to work, there must be some node publishing images and point clouds.
 This can be done online (not yet funcional) or offline.

-To _publish images offline_ follow sections [Playing Back Data](playingbackdata) to publish the recorded images, and also section [Stereo from a Bagfile](#stereobagfile) to publish the disparity maps and the point clouds.
+To _publish images offline_ follow sections [Playing Back Data](playingbackdata) to publish the recorded images, and also section [Stereo and SLAM from a Bagfile](#stereobagfile) to publish the disparity maps and the point clouds.

 To launch the ZMQ publisher, do: